The Vim logo, licensed under the VIM LICENSE

 • de delete until end of word

-• dW and dE works like they lowercase counterpart, but use only spaces as separators
+• dW and dE works like their lowercase counterpart, but use only spaces as separators

 • d$ delete until the end of the line